taichi-dev/taichi/docs/syntax.rst

 However, this design has drawbacks as well:

 * Taichi kernels must parse-able by Python parsers.
-This means Taichi syntax cannot go beyond Taichi syntax.
+This means Taichi syntax cannot go beyond Python syntax.

   * For example, indexing is always needed when accessing elements in Taichi tensors, even if the tensor is 0D.
 Use ``x[None] = 123`` to set the value in ``x`` if ``x`` is 0D.
 This is because ``x = 123`` will set ``x`` itself (instead of its containing value) to be the constant ``123`` in python syntax, and, unfortunately, we cannot modify this behavior.